Nearby Nature Communicable Disease Management Plan Summary

 - Children will wash their hands frequently or use hand sanitizer when equipment is shared.

-- As of July 19, 2021, staff/volunteers are welcome, but no longer required, to wear face coverings outdoors.
+- As of August 23, 2021, staff/volunteers are required to wear face coverings outdoors.

-- As of July 19, 2021, program participants are welcome, but no longer required, to wear face coverings outdoors.
+- As of August 23, 2021, program participants are required to wear face coverings outdoors.

 - Face coverings will not be worn by anyone while eating, drinking, or when engaged in high energy or water activities where face covering wearing might be unsafe.